 Doctoral, Post-Doctoral & Junior Faculty Research Fellowship

-For Ph.D. students, the goal of the fellowship is to assist them in expanding their analytical, empirical and methodological tools of inquiry in their Ph.D. thesis research so that it includes a civil resistance perspective.
+For Ph.D. students, the goal of the fellowship was to assist them in expanding their analytical, empirical and methodological tools of inquiry in their Ph.D. thesis research so that it includes a civil resistance perspective.

-This year, the ICNC Research Fellowship received a total of 22 applications from Ph.D. candidates and Junior Faculty.
+In 2018, the ICNC Research Fellowship received a total of 22 applications from Ph.D. candidates and Junior Faculty.